TAHJones/avengers-top-trumps/README.md

 1. The game has a built in site guide to help new users quickly get up and running.
 There is a mobile and tablet/desktop version of the guide.

-2.The site is designed so that components only become active in the correct sequence preventing the user from clicking on the wrong link/button at the wrong time.
+2. The site is designed so that components only become active in the correct sequence preventing the user from clicking on the wrong link/button at the wrong time.
 Active components change colour to make this sequence intuitively obvious to the user.

 3. The user has the option to select from 1 of 15 superhero's, and from 1 of 6 superpowers.
 This provides the user a wide variety of superhero's and superpowers to choose from.